Skip to content

 Do you need audio recording transcription services?
 Any type of audio recording can be transcribed.
 However, not all file types are created equal.

-If you want to send your files to an audio recording transcription services company, knowing what audio file type your sound files are in will help the file transfer process go much smoother.
-Today, we’ll discuss the different standard audio file formats, along with a few lesser-known file types.
+If you want to send your files to an audio recording transcription services company, knowing what audio file type your sound files are in will help the file transfer process go much smoothly.

 Waveform Audio File Format (.wav)

 The Waveform Audio File Format, commonly known as .wav, is the gold standard in audio file formats.
 The format is very accessible — it is easy to download and access.
-Furthermore, the file format is compatible with most, if not all, of the available media players in the market.
+Furthermore, the file format is compatible with most, if not all, available media players on the market.
 It is used in professional audio applications, such as music production, sound editing, and audio archiving.
 Furthermore, .wav files can store audio in various formats, including uncompressed (PCM) and compressed formats like Microsoft ADPCM and GSM 6.10.

 File transfer processes that have capped file sizes, like emails, typically cannot handle .wav file transfers.
 However, they can be saved on CDs or flash drives.
 Some transcription service providers have secure sites to accommodate the upload and transfer of .wav files.